 Go for it.
 You'll be competing against yourself, of course.
 You will need to pay an entry fee for each entry.

 The entry process allows you to work on one or more entries over time while the contest is open, and then pay for the entries all at once when you've completed them all.
-You can even continue to edit your entries after you've paid, right up until the contest deadline.
+You can even continue to modify and edit your entries after you've paid, right up until the contest deadline.

 If you're entering more than one project, you can "Submit" each one as you go.
 Instead of "Proceed to payment," choose "Return to my entries" until all of your entries have been completed.
 Then you can "Proceed to payment" and pay for all entries at once.